 An even better reason for returning to this

 healthier attitude is that the naked human form, out of everything else in naked creation, was specifically designed by God to bear the glory of His personal image (Genesis 1:27).
 He made the human body a beautiful attraction and a praiseworthy display of His creative genius (Psalm 139:14), which it continues to be today.
 In Christian theology, the believer's body is a temple for the Holy Spirit to indwell (1 Corinthians 6:19).
 God never infused it, whether naked or clothed, with any power on its own to incite sexual lust, because He created nothing that would tempt us (James 1:13-14).
 Lustful thoughts, as Jesus said, come "out of the heart" (Matthew 15:19).
-Unfortunately, our culture carefully and thoroughly grooms our hearts for associating nudity with this kind of sordid, lustful thinking.
+Unfortunately, our culture carefully and thoroughly grooms our hearts for associating nudity with this kind of sordid, lustful thinking, and as children of our culture, we can fall into an addiction to the pornography that such thinking engenders.

 Like a self-fulfilling prophecy, the explanatory warning of the

-body taboo actually prescribes a behavioral pattern that leads to the pornographic misuse of nakedness: "Nudity is lustful, therefore, when you see it, you will lust."
-When that kind of circular reasoning is socially and religiously believed, it trains people to think of nakedness exclusively in terms of sexuality.
-Those who adopt this idea often imagine the nude body to be a moral stumbling block, when, on the contrary, this concept itself is one of the biggest blocks over which our young people trip and stumble into sexual impurity.
+body taboo actually prescribes a behavioral pattern that sets people up for a pornographic misuse of nakedness: "Nudity is lustful, therefore, when you see it, you will lust."
+When that kind of reasoning is socially and religiously believed, it trains us to think of nakedness exclusively in terms of sexuality.
+Those preaching this taboo often imagine the nude body to be a moral stumbling block, when, on the contrary, this concept itself is one of the biggest stumbling blocks over which our young people trip and fall into sexual impurity.
 How is that so?
 It's because the perpetually covered body prevents the wholesome satisfaction of the curiosity that it unnaturally creates, so that unwholesome patterns of satisfying that normal curiosity become a tempting pitfall.
 Also, the

 body taboo stimulates and sustains an unhealthy imagination about what actually lies hidden beneath clothing.
 The truth is that what garments zealously conceal is always substantially less than what can be invented within anyone's imagination.
 Even worse, the

-The above understanding, however, does not stop the misuse of nudity in our culture.
-Indeed, the naked body can and does become lustful when accompanied by immodest behavior, such as facial expressions or body postures purposefully meant to arouse sexual desire (see the PORNOGRAPHY poem below).
+The above understanding, in many cases, can prevent the tyranny of porn addiction and diminish the allure of pornography.
+But the truth can be rejected by the human will, and what I have shared cannot stop the misuse of nudity in our culture.
+The naked body can and does become a focal point for lustful thinking when accompanied by immodest behavior, such as facial expressions or body postures purposefully meant to arouse sexual desire (see the PORNOGRAPHY poem below).
 But the plain and simple nude body, no matter how attractive, is just too frank, too realistic, too ordinary and unsophisticated to create that lustful effect by itself alone.
 When average people (which exclude psychopaths and sex-fiends) find themselves in an environment free from the sexual expectations of our society's

-naked culture's perspective, our own social pattern of abusing nakedness for sexual display might be written off as a form of insanity.
-That would be a precisely accurate evaluation.
+naked culture's perspective, our own social pattern of abusing nakedness for sexual display might be considered a form of insanity.
+That would be an accurate evaluation.
 The human mind must first be irrationally trained with a "sexualized" or "pornographic" view of the body for such a perverse practice to develop and persist.
 The undeniable proof of this is that our society's unhealthy indoctrination of the

 body taboo is so thorough and so successful that it undergirds and nourishes a flourishing pornography industry.
 We would first have to introduce the